Mission Statement

 • Tender Loving Care (TLC)

-• • Caregivers are required to support therapy implementation by carrying over strategies from sessions into the home and recording data for specific programs as outlined in the client’s treatment plan.
+• Caregiver participation is essential to maximize the success of each client’s treatment plan.
+Caregivers are expected to support therapy implementation by carrying over strategies from sessions into the home environment and recording data for specific programs, as outlined in the client’s treatment planned in the client’s treatment plan.

-• If a client or family refuses involvement in the treatment plan, New Beginnings Behavioral Health, LLC will make every effort to provide additional support and guidance.
-However, as a last resort, services may be suspended or terminated depending on the severity of the lack of engagement.
+• If a client or caregiver is unable or unwilling to participate in the treatment process, New Beginnings Behavioral Health, LLC will make every effort to offer additional support and guidance.
+However, as a last resort, services may be modified, suspended, or terminated depending on the level and severity of non-engagement.